According to the Guardian, the Nigerian Government plans to join the European Union-driven Digital Single Market by setting up one in Nigeria.

 It is very important that Nigeria looks at this DSM market from the lens of getting in not to be a mere consumer, but rather, to also be a creator.
 As noted, “The European Digital Single Market would become one of the most valuable trade markets in the world for online businesses”, but it can only work for those prepared as creators and not just buyers.

 Our government has a duty to ensure that Nigeria is connected to other nations.
 But in this Digital Single Market, the nation may not necessarily get net benefit since the enablers that will help Nigerian companies to compete are severely lacking.
 Focusing on how to deal with those issues will be more catalytic than the government making it far easier for Europe to win our local customers.
 Europe Union is a friendly institution to Nigeria but in this case, we do not need to just join because it has invited us.
 Our focus, at this moment, should be dealing with the root causes that inhibit our digital economy, and fixing then.
-Europe will eat our launch, pushing their wares to our consumers because our creators do not have the enablers, yet, to add more creative value in the market structured to empower Europe.
+Europe will eat our launch, pushing their wares to our consumers because our creators do not have the enablers, yet, to add more creative value in the market structured to empower Europe.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).